bitovi/academy/src/technology-consulting/8-sales-to-delivery.md

 _Attendees:_ Delivery Director, Team Lead, client stakeholders

-Once you've received a verbal commitment from the client, it's a good time to start setting expectations.
+Once you’ve received a verbal commitment from the client, it’s a good time to start setting expectations.
 For small projects, this may be done over email, but for large projects, a scheduled meeting is recommended.

 > Note: Pursuing a signed Statement of Work ([SOW](#statement-of-work)) should occur in parallel to this phase